Radhakunda

 |

-that.
-He began the reconstruction of sacred lakes around
+began the reconstruction of sacred lakes around 1554.

-dasa Goswami wanted to restore the whole area of Radhakunda,
+Goswami wanted to restore the whole area of Radhakunda, understanding

 |